Gabedini/overthewire_bandit_solutions/Bandit33.md

 It is actually converting everything to upper case, not needing upper case.
 So how do we make things lower case?
 Putting in quotes returns the same...
 After a little searching around, it looks like there is more than one way to do this, but mostly we're looking for a very simple trick.
 I was thinking that we needed to trick it to output something to maybe stderr or something like that, but it seems like if we have it return $0, then we can run commands easily enouugh.
 Specifically, if we return that and then check which user we are `whoami`, it appears this shell is using bandit33, and we then have permission to simply `cat /etc/bandit_pass/bandit33` and we have the password.

-So not very difficult, just need to try the proper trick.
+So, not very difficult, just need to try the proper trick.

 `exit`

+This is the last level, I guess we're done.
+New challenges for the New Years!
+#SDG